Samueltaneously/Samueltaneously/README.md

 You can find me on [LinkedIn](https://www.linkedin.com/in/samuelhnelson/), and [My Portfolio](https://samueltaneously.github.io/).
 Feel free to reach out if you want to collaborate or just chat!

 ## Support 🚀
-If you find any of my projects helpful or inspiring, consider fueling my chai passion [here](https://www.buymeacoffee.com/samueltaneously)!
+If you find any of my projects helpful or want to support my endeavors, consider fueling my chai passion [here](https://www.buymeacoffee.com/samueltaneously)!

 ## GitHub Stats
 [![Samuel's GitHub stats](https://github-readme-stats.vercel.app/api?username=Samueltaneously)](https://github.com/Samueltaneously)